See how Privileged Session Manager can grant access to privileged accounts and passwords for a specific session while recording all activity.

 Privileged Session Manager can be combined with Privileged Password Manager, enabling you to configure access for automatic login, which enhances security and compliance by not exposing account credentials to users.

 Automated processes eliminates much of the hassle of governing privileged users.
 You can easily certify and approve that only the users that should have access can request and gain privileged access.
 By integrating Identity Manager with Privileged Session Manager, users can request, provision and attest to privileged and general user access within the same console.

 DSO implemented Privileged Password Manager and Privileged Session Manager to automate privileged password management and report on system changes to ensure accountability.

 Effectively managing privileged accounts is becoming more and more critical as security and compliance emerge as the driving force behind most IT initiatives.
-Unfortunately, native tools and manual practices for privileged account management are proving to be inadequate for today's complex heterogeneous enterprise.
-This white paper explores the
+Unfortunately, native tools and manual practices for privileged account management are proving t

-How to Provide Access to PCI Resources with Dell One Privileged Session Manager
+How to Provide Access to PCI Resources with One Identity Privileged Session Manager

 This paper explains why all remote access should not be treated equally.
 By neglecting to treat remote vendor access (RVA) differently from traditional remote access for employees, organizations can introduce security risks.

 Privileged accounts are a necessity in any enterprise IT environment, since they enable administrators to manage the environment.
 But as news reports constantly remind us, granting privileged access increases the risk of a security breach.